We painted some heart cookies with food coloring recently, just for fun.

 - Food coloring

-1. Roll out the sugar cookie dough and cut into hearts.
-Place on a parchment-paper lined baking sheet and freeze.
+First, roll out the sugar cookie dough and cut into hearts.
+Place the dough on a parchment-paper lined baking sheet and freeze.

 Tip :: Freezing the cookies makes them easier for the kids to work with and means they won’t get smooshed out of shape during the process.